Truls Mørk and the OCL

 Composed 20 years after that of his teacher and future father-in-law Antonín Dvořák, Josef Suk's Serenade for Strings is, in a way, its counterpart.
 Suk wrote it on Dvořák's advice, suggesting that the young composer write music with a lighter pen than his usual gravity.

 Often overwhelmed by Dvořák's powerful orchestration, his Cello Concerto in B minor will find lighter colours this evening in this chamber orchestra setting.
-This is undoubtedly an opportunity to listen to it in a different way under the bow of one of the best cellists today.
+This is undoubtedly an opportunity to listen to it in a different way with Xavier Phillips, former student of Mstislav Rostropovitch.